Chloé Zhao: Career

 In September 2018, Marvel Studios hired her to direct Eternals, based on the comic book characters of the same name.
 The film follows the events of the 2019 Marvel movie Avengers: Endgame, featuring a new team of superheroes that must reunite in order to fight an ancient enemy of the human race, the Deviants.
 Zhao was heavily influenced by Ridley Scott's Prometheus (2012) and Nick Cassavetes' The Notebook (2004) in crafting the MCU film.
 It was released on November 5, 2021.
 Zhao is both the director and one of the four writers of the film, the others being Patrick Burleigh, Ryan Firpo, and Kaz Firpo.
 Eternals received mixed reviews.
 The New Yorker stated that Zhao's style of directing dialogue scenes "reveals the absurdity of the script," saying "it might as well have been done via green screen, for the little tangibility and texture that it offers the characters and viewers alike."
 The article also claimed that the film has reportedly been banned in Saudi Arabia and Kuwait due to the relationship between two male characters, Phastos and Ben.
 In spite of negative reviews, it still made $161.7 million during its opening weekend and became No. 1 at the box office.

+Zhao achieved international recognition with Nomadland (2020), starring Frances McDormand.
+The film explores themes of a modern take of displacement and resilience on the predictions of the lives of the working class of the American West.
+Nomadland won several major awards, including the Academy Awards for Best Picture and Best Director, making Zhao the first woman of color and the second woman to ever win for directing.

-On February 15, 2021, Variety reported that with "34 awards season trophies for directing, 13 for screenplay and nine for editing, Chloe Zhao has surpassed Alexander Payne (Sideways) as the most awarded person in a single awards season in the modern era."
-In 2021, she appeared on the Time 100, Times annual list of the 100 most influential people in the world.
+On 15 February 2021, Variety reported that with "34 awards season trophies for directing, 13 for screenplay and nine for editing, Chloe Zhao has surpassed Alexander Payne (Sideways) as the most awarded person in a single awards season in the modern era."
+In 2021, she appeared on the Time 100, an annual list of the 100 most influential people in the world.